sandeeplamb/God-Uses-Kubernetes/README.md

 I always puzzeled that how busy God might be in order to take care of all these tasks as everyday people dies and re-born.

-Not long ago, I learned new technology i.e. Kubernetes an open source Orchestrator for your microservices/containers which was Google project
+Not long ago, I learned new technology i.e. [Kubernetes](https://kubernetes.io/) an open source Orchestrator for your microservices/containers which was Google project
 Borg before it became what it is today.

 If you are interested in growth of Kubernetes, here are some facts.

 [Rise Of Kubernetes](https://www.cncf.io/blog/2018/08/29/cncf-survey-use-of-cloud-native-technologies-in-production-has-grown-over-200-percent/)

-So just wear a God Hat and lets create a human-as-a-deployment.
+So just wear a God Hat and lets create a **human-as-a-deployment**.